Dhruv-saxena-25/Trip_planner_graph/README.md

 ```

 - Add `.env` file and inside that .env add your secret keys
 1) EMAIL: It the email address from which email is sent.
-(In my case I've used GMAIL)
+(In this project I've used GMAIL)
 2) EMAIL_KEY: App specif passward.
-(In this case how you can get.
-Enable 2FA → Security → App passwords → Mail + Device “Python” → Generate → Copy 16-char password → use for next steps.)
+(In this project how you can get.
+Enable 2FA → Security → App passwords → Mail + Device “Python” → Generate → Copy 16-char password → Paste this in you .env file.)
 ```bash
 EMAIL = "******@example.com"
 EMAIL_KEY = "**** **** **** ****"